 We prove only the first equation; the proof of the second is entirely analogous.
-Since the functor is an equivalence (being isomorphic to the identity functor), it suffices to show that the triangle marked by a question mark in the diagram below commutes:
+Since the functor is an equivalence (being isomorphic to the identity functor), it suffices to show that the triangle on the right in the diagram below commutes:

-where the unmarked square commutes by naturality of , and the unmarked triangle commutes by a unit coherence triangle (tensored by on the right).
+where the square in the middle commutes by naturality of , and the triangle on the left commutes by a unit coherence triangle (tensored by on the right).
 Since all the arrows are isomorphisms, it suffices to show that the diagram formed by the perimeter commutes.
 But this follows from the commutativity of the diagram

 which uses the pentagon coherence condition, naturality of , and a unit coherence condition.